-The key to packing light is bringing items that have multiple uses.
+The key to packing carry-on only is bringing items that have multiple uses.
 Bring clothes that are easy to layer and mix and match well.
-For more ideas on packing for a quick trip, check out this weekend packing list.

 49. Bring extra underwear and socks

 Even if you aren’t necessarily doing the whole “backpacking” thing, traveling with a backpack as opposed to a suitcase is a game-changer.
 Backpacks allow for much more mobility and help you get through the airport faster.
-Consider a 35-40 liter pack that is big enough for all of your things but small enough to bring as a carry-on.
+The only time I prefer a suitcase is when it’s going to be a quick trip that’s straight from home to airport to hotel, and even then, I often regret the suitcase since I almost always encounter stairs somewhere along the way.

 47. Pack your own travel towel

 You might be thinking that having fresh towels in your hotel or Airbnb is a given, but that isn’t always the case.
-Especially if you’re traveling on a budget and staying in hostels, the towels can be less than desirable.
+Especially if you’re traveling on a budget and staying in hostels, the towels can be less than desirable or you might even have to pay to use one.
 Bring a travel towel with you that you can use post-shower, at the beach, or wherever you need to dry off.

 46. Leave room in your bag